TanJunHong/CZ4010-Project/README.md

 - Generation of random passwords
   * Auto copy password to fill in, with timer expiry
   * Generate password - save generated passwords and show history
-- Talk about integrity of passwords
-- Add checksum?
 - Slides
 - Video